-2.1 It shall be a condition of employment that all employees of the Employer covered by this Agreement who are members of the Union in good standing on the effective date of this Agreement shall remain members in good standing, and those who are not members on the effective date of this Agreement, become and remain members in good standing in the Union.
-It shall also be a condition of employment that all employees covered by this Agreement and hired on or after its effective date shall, on the thirtieth (30th) day following the beginning of such employment, become and remain members in good standing the beginning of such employment, become and remain members in good standing the beginning of such employment, become and remain members in good standing in the Union.
+2.1 It shall be a condition of employment that all employees of the Employer covered by this Agreement who are members of the Union in good standing on the effective date of this Agreement shall remain members in good standing, and those who are not members on the effective date of this Agreement shall on the thirtieth (30th) day following the effective date of this Agreement, become and remain members in good standing in the Union.
+It shall also be a condition of employment that all employees covered by this Agreement and hired on or after its effective date shall, on the thirtieth (30th) day following the beginning of such employment, become and remain members in good standing in the Union.
 For the purpose of this Article, the execution date of this Agreement shall be considered as its effective date.

-2.2 Upon the failure of any employee to comply with the provisions of paragraph 2.1 of this Article, the Union may then notify the Employer in writing of such failure and that they have strictly complied with the necessary procedural steps pursuant to the International Constitution and Local Union Bylaws in making its demand for termination, and that the demand for termination is made for no other reason than the employee's failure to pay the dues and initiation fees uniformly required by the Union for membership in the Union, pursuant to the Union Security clause.
+- 2.2 Upon failure of any employee to comply with the provisions of paragraph 2.1 of this Article, the Union may then notify the Employer in writing of such failure and that they have strictly complied with the necessary procedural steps pursuant to the International Constitution and Local Union Bylaws in making its demand for termination, and that the demand for termination is made for no other reason than the employee's failure to pay the dues and initiation fees uniformly required by the Union for membership in the Union, pursuant to the Union Security clause.
 Termination shall become effective seven (7) days following date of notice.
-The Union agrees to hold the Employer harmless for discharges made pursuant to this Article.

-2.3 The Employer agrees that the manager or assistant manager in each store shall, upon request, make available to the Union a list of the names, hours worked, and hourly rates of pay of all employees of the bargaining unit.

-2.4 It is agreed the Employer shall send to the Union office a postcard indicating the name, hire date, address, Social Security number, classification, store, and location for all new employees not later than thirty-one (31) days from the date of employment.
-These prepaid postcards shall be furnished by the Union.

-2.5 Active Ballot Club: For employees who voluntarily authorize a contribution to the UFCW Active Ballot Club political action committee, the Employer agrees to deduct the authorized amount each payroll period on a payroll deduction basis and forward the same to the Union monthly.
+The Union agrees to hold the Employer harmless for discharges made pursuant to this Article. - 2.3 The Employer agrees that the store manager or assistant manager in each store shall, upon request, make available to the Union a list of the names, hours worked, and hourly rates of pay of all employees of the bargaining unit. - 2.4 It is agreed the Employer shall send to the Union office the name, hire date, address, Social Security number, classification, store, and location for all new employees not later than thirty-one (31) days from the date of employment. - 2.5 Active Ballot Club.
+For employees who voluntarily authorize a contribution to the UFCW Active Ballot Club political action committee, the Employer agrees to deduct the authorized amount each payroll period on a payroll deduction basis and forward the same to the Union monthly.